GMX Referral Code: milk for 10% Off Fees

 Here’s the chart since GMX launched.
 Green on the right is cumulative winnings, and red is cumulative losses.
 Red is bigger, and the long-term trend has been steady since the early days of GMX.

-To me, this was the most interesting aspect of GMX: You can own part of the winnings and collect part of the fees (not reflected in the chart above).
+This was the most interesting aspect of GMX: You can own part of the winnings and collect part of the fees (not reflected in the chart above).

 GMX passes fees to token holders or stakers through two tokens.